microsoft/vscode-livepreview/README.md

 ![live-refresh](https://raw.githubusercontent.com/microsoft/vscode-livepreview/main/img/live-refresh.gif)
 ### Persistent Server Task with Server Logging
-If you're looking for a persistent server to run, you can run a `Live Preview` task, which can optionally log the server traffic.
+If you're looking for a persistent server to run, you can run a `Live Server Preview` task, which can optionally log the server traffic.
 You can also click on the traffic to open the file location of the file returned by the server.

 ![task-demo](https://raw.githubusercontent.com/microsoft/vscode-livepreview/main/img/task-demo.gif)
 ![task-demo-2](https://raw.githubusercontent.com/microsoft/vscode-livepreview/main/img/task-demo-2.gif)